How to apply for a job

 - Use a simple, consistent format

-- Make sure your covering letters demonstrates how you meet the person specification (using examples), why you’re suitable for the job and what interests you about working for us
+- Make sure your covering letter demonstrates how you meet the person specification (using examples), why you’re suitable for the job and what interests you about working for us

 - Check your spelling and grammar before submitting